 - Religious – societies organized for worship of one of the approved gods.

-- Burial – societies organized usually by the poor to mutually assure a proper funeral and burial for family members.
+- Burial – societies organized usually by poor people to mutually ensure a proper funeral and burial for family members.

-By special dispensation from the Romans, the Jews had been allowed to gather and even build synagogues in Roman cities.
-For the first thirty years after Jesus accession, Christianity was viewed as a Jewish sect.
+By special dispensation from the Romans, the Jews were allowed to gather and even build synagogues in Roman cities.
+Christianity was considered a Jewish sect thirty years after Jesus' accession.
 They frequently met in synagogues.
-Some did not have this option and Christians had to meet under other auspices, particularly after a falling out with the Jews in the 60s C.E.
-Those with at least one wealthy patron might form as household society but many formed as burial societies.
+Some did not have this option, and Christians had to meet under other auspices, particularly after a falling out with the Jews in the 60s C.E.
+Those with at least one wealthy patron might form a household society, but many formed burial societies.
 They were the least restricted and monitored.

-Whether household, professional, religious or burial societies, none of these societies saw themselves as having any organic connection with any other society.
-The concept of having local chapters of a larger organization would have been largely unthinkable and almost certainly repressed.
-Yet Paul repeatedly refers to the gatherings collectively as the “body of Christ” and does things like take up an offering from one group of gatherings to help with the needs of another group of gatherings.
+Whether household, professional, religious, or burial societies, none of these societies saw themselves as having any organic connection with any other society.
+Having local chapters of a larger organization would have been largely unthinkable and almost certainly repressed.
+Yet Paul repeatedly refers to the gatherings collectively as the "body of Christ."
+He does things like take up an offering from one group of gatherings to help with the needs of another group.
 Paul and the New Testament writers actively encouraged the idea of Christians seeing themselves as part of a vast network, all with the triune God as their connecting point.
-It was international both in that it covered vast geographic areas and in the fact that, in a great many local gatherings, there were people of different nationalities and social status.
-Indeed, it was this diversity that the Romans found “unnatural” and made them suspicious of Christians.
+It was international both in that it covered vast geographic areas and in the fact that there were people of different nationalities and social status in a great many local gatherings.
+Indeed, it was this diversity that the Romans found "unnatural" and made them suspicious of Christians.
 The interconnected and international nature of the Church was unparalleled in human history.

-I will turn to structure in a the next post but I think it is important that we first recognize some often overlooked aspects of how the Kingdom of God exists in the world.
+I will turn to structure in the next post, but I think it is important that we first recognize some overlooked aspects of how the Kingdom of God exists in the world.
 We are not yet the gathered people (ecclesia) in the eschatological sense of the word.
 We are the people of God in dispersion (diaspora) throughout an alien world.
-It is absolutely essential that we meet and worship together.
-Corporate worship is desired by God but it also has an eschatological and evangelistic significance.
-When we worship together, we are giving a shadowy example of what life will be like in the age to come.
-It is a sign to this age of a future that is yet to come.
-And when we say those words together “Your Kingdom come, your will be done, on earth as it is in heaven” we are both calling for divine intervention and committing ourselves to the realization of the Kingdom.
+It is essential we meet and worship together.
+God desires corporate worship, but it also has an eschatological and evangelistic significance.
+When we worship together, we give a shadowy example of what life will be like in the coming age.
+It is a sign of this age of a future that is yet to come.
+And when we say those words together, "Your Kingdom come, your will be done, on earth as it is in heaven," we both call for divine intervention and commit ourselves to realize the Kingdom.
 This activity of worshiping and being Christians in ecclesia is essential.

-However, what we have all but lost and forgotten is that the primary work of the church does not take place in ecclesia.
-The primary locus and focus of the Church’s mission in the world is as the diaspora not the ecclesia!
-God’s vision is of his eikons dispersed throughout creation during the week, offering up daily sacrifices and fragrant offerings of obedient service as co-creative stewards and messengers of the good news, employing the gifts the Spirit has apportioned to them.
-If we conceive of the Kingdom of God in this way, it has radical implications for how we understand the Church.
-Each eikon becomes a priestly, prophetic and royal image of the priest, prophet and king, Jesus Christ.
-So what does it mean to be priest, prophet and king to the world as the diaspora ?
+However, we have all but lost and forgotten that the Church's primary work does not take place in ecclesia.
+The primary locus and focus of the Church's mission in the world is as the diaspora, not the ecclesia!
+God's vision is of his eikons dispersed throughout creation during the week, offering up daily sacrifices and fragrant offerings of obedient service as co-creative stewards and messengers of the good news, employing the gifts the Spirit has apportioned to them.
+If we conceive of the Kingdom of God in this way, it has radical implications for understanding the Church.
+Each eikon becomes a priestly, prophetic, and royal image of the priest, prophet, and king, Jesus Christ.
+So, what does it mean to be priest, prophet, and king to the world as the diaspora?

 Michael,